Condos Are Subject to M.G.L. ch.183A

 When a Unit Owner fails to pay Monthly Condo Fees, Special Assessments, or other Common Expenses it can become a serious financial burden on the Condo “Trust”.
 However, MGL c.183A gives Condo Trustees significant power and authority to collect unpaid Monthly Condo Fees, Special Assessments, or other Common Expenses from delinquent Unit Owners.
 The problem for many Condo Trustees is that they don’t know what their options are or how to properly collect unpaid Monthly Condo Fees, Special Assessments, or other Common Expenses from a Unit Owner.
 The process becomes a bit more tricky as well when a Condo unit is in foreclosure or bank-owned.

-The Jacobs Law, LLC assists Condo Trusts and Trustees with collection of delinquent Monthly Condo Fees, Special Assessments, or other Common Expenses.
+The Jacobs Law, LLC assists Condo Trusts and Trustees with the process of collecting delinquent Monthly Condo Fees, Special Assessments, or other Common Expenses.

 Unpaid Condo Fees Can Receive Super Lien Priority Status